-NOTIFY your supervisor about the injury and the way in which it occurred, as soon as possible.
+NOTIFY your supervisor about how you were injured on the job.
+Detail the way in which it occurred and do it as soon as possible.
 An injured employee who fails to inform his or her employer, in writing, within 30 days after the date of the accident causing the injury, may lose the right to workers' compensation benefits.
 In the case of occupational disease, notification should be given within two years after disablement, or within two years after the claimant knew or should have known that the disease was work-related, whichever is later).

-COMPLETE a claim for workers' compensation on Form C-3 and mail it to the nearest office of the Workers' Compensation Board, if there is lost-time.
-If a claim is not filed within two years from the date of the injury or disablement from an occupational disease, (or after disablement and after you knew, or should have known that the disease was work-related), you may lose your right to benefits.
+COMPLETE a claim for workers' compensation on Form C-3.
+Then, mail it to the nearest office of the Workers' Compensation Board, if there is lost-time.
+If a claim is not filed within two years from the date of when you were injured on the job or disablement from an occupational disease, (or after disablement and after you knew, or should have known that the disease was work-related), you may lose your right to benefits.

 THEREAFTER . . . .

-- Follow doctor's instructions to speed full recovery.
+- Follow the doctor's instructions to speed full recovery.

 - Attend an Independent Medical Examination if you are required to do so.